malkawiahmad1998/WarhouseManagmentSystem/README.md

 # WarhouseManagmentSystem
-it's a website that manage stocks that stores in the warehouse
+it's a website that manage stocks that's stores in the warehouse